• Skip to primary navigation

 Oxford Comma

 When you’re listing three or more items, you should separate each item with a comma.
-However, the comma between the final item and the “and” is called the Oxford comma, and is entirely optional.
+However, the comma between the final item and the “and” is called the Oxford (or serial) comma, and may or may not be used depending on which style guide you’re adhering to.
 Both of the following sentences are grammatically correct:

 Nonrestrictive Clause